KevinCHiggins/MoireTest/README.md

 ___

-Minimal design for masking:

-...

-___

 Minimal design for multi-objects:

 - blend only (overlay three versions of the same object: a background - no dashes, blend - thick dashes, and foreground - thin dashes)
 - no more than 10 (and actually 3) shapes per, and ten in total, for simplicity of storing info in id, "multi0shape2"
-- okay, a crude approach: hold only the shape0 in the shapes array; calls to updateShape, though, and anywhere else needed, check id and look up a 2D array, restOfMultis, and get shapes 1-9 from there and manipulate them...
+- [NO]okay, a crude approach: hold only the shape0 in the shapes array; calls to updateShape, though, and anywhere else needed, check id and look up a 2D array, restOfMultis, and get shapes 1-9 from there and manipulate them...
+- 2nd version (because shapes need to be editable separately (stroke, etc.)): a menu "add to multishape": with options path0 or rect0 (dynamically set according to what shape is currently selected).
+When a shape is selected of the same type as a multishape, there are two options e.g. circle0 and circle1 (circle1 meaning create a new one).
+If added to a non-new multishape, a shape takes the coordinates of the already-present members.
+A shape can be removed from a multishape with a button that replaces the menu once it's part of one.
+Editing the handles of any shape in a multishape updates the coords of all.

 #### 18/02/20